hoppersroppers/courses/navyCTF.md

 This course will attempt to teach you everything you need to know to start and take on any competition.

-First, we will start with how to use linux and linux command line tools.
+First, we will start with how to use Linux and Linux command line tools.
 Then after a brief introduction to python scripting, we will launch into CTF specific topics.

 Forensics is comprised of host-based and network forensics and we will go into the basics of that.
 Cryptography will be brief and will go over basic problems and how to solve them.
 We will also go into the basics of web exploitation and how some of those challenges work.